UT Tyler Magazine - Spring 2013

 HRD Program Ranks Among Nation's Best

 UT Tyler's online graduate program in human resource development was ranked 12th nationally by The Best Schools, an independent, national organization.
 Online master of human resources degree programs were evaluated based on quality, types of courses offered, faculty, awards, rankings and reputation.
-"Our faculty, programs and students are among the best, and our reputation is growing,'' said Dr. Harold Doty, dean of the UT Tyler College of Business and Technology.
+"Our faculty, programs and students are among the best, and our reputation is growing,'' said Dr. Harold Doty, dean of the UT Tyler Soules College of Business.
 "It is exciting to see others around the country recognize this program and the college in this way."
 Dr. Jerry Gilley, UT Tyler human resource development and technology chair, noted: "Our master of science and Ph.D.
 HRD programs are the only degree-granting programs housed in a college of business in the United States, which is a crowning achievement.
 In my opinion, we have the best faculty and staff in the nation because of their outstanding reputation for research and teaching.''

 Criminal Justice Seniors Excel on Major Field Exam